 The certificate management process follows two main flows:

-The STI-PA has a two-party Open Authentication (Protocol) (OAuth) RFC 6749-style [RFC 6749, The OAuth 2.0 Authorization Framework] HTTPS interface with the Service Provider in order to provide a token the Service Provider can use for authorization by the STI-CA when requesting a certificate.
+The STI-PA has a two-party Open Authentication (Protocol) (OAuth) RFC 6749-style [RFC 6749, The OAuth 2.0 Authorization Framework] HTTPS interface with the Service Provider in order to provide an SPC Token the Service Provider can use for authorization by the STI-CA when requesting an STI Certificate.

 NOTE: Per Clause 5.2.1, the STI-PA maintains a list of approved STI-CAs that are authorized to create STI Certificates.